Ekkehard-Schulze/indoor-climate-logger/README.md

 8. NTP time is supported only for Wifi enabled microcontrollers.

-7. On Raspberry Pi I2C is supporte via die Adafruit Blinka library.
+7. On Raspberry Pi I2C is supporte via the Adafruit Blinka library.
+Activate the I2C bus via raspi-config.

-3. To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
+3. To use 1-Wire sensors on a Raspberry Pi, activate the 1-Wire bus via raspi-config.
 The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
 You need a 4.7kΩ resistor between the data line and 3.3 volt.
 If you prefer crontab triggered 1-Wire